 TVG Betting App

-TVG provides 24/7 horse race streaming to California viewers and is arguably the biggest name in online horse race betting.
-Although it offers a website for desktop and a mobile app for iOS (available in the App Store) and Android devices (downloaded directly from the TVG website).
+TVG provides 24/7 horse race streaming to California viewers.
+It is arguably the biggest name in online horse race betting.
+It offers a website for desktop as well as a mobile app for iOS (available in the App Store) and Android devices (downloaded directly from the TVG website).